franzos/nestjs-ipfs-http/README.md

 ## Installation

-- `v0.2.0` is using NestJS 9 for legac reasons.
+- `v0.2.0` is using NestJS 9 for legacy reasons.

 ```bash
 pnpm install nestjs-ipfs-http